Skip to Content

 Hardening off

-After 6 weeks have passed, the weather will be warming up and you can begin to transition your banana peppers outdoors and into the sun.
+About 6 weeks after your peppers sprout, the weather will be warming up and you can begin to transition your banana peppers outdoors.
 This process is called hardening off, and must be done slowly to avoid damaging the plants.

-Start with just 1 hour of sun exposure, and then move the plants back indoors.
+Start with just 1 hour outdoors on a cloudy day, and then move the plants back indoors.
 The next day, increase the time by about 30 minutes.
-Continue increasing exposure daily until the plants can handle full sun in the location where you intend to plant.
+On the 3rd or 4th day, introduce 30 minutes of sun exposure.

 Severe sun scald on plant leaf